mjakubicek/nvh/python/python.md

 ## Merging two NVH files

 The `nvh.py put DB PATCH_DB` command merges the `PATCH_DB` NVH file into the `DB` NVH file.
-It takes an optional argument representing replacing filters indicating which say which elements of the `PATCH_DB` NVH file should be actually merged.
+It takes an optional argument representing replacing filters indicating which elements of the `PATCH_DB` NVH file should be actually merged.

 ```
 nvh.py put file.nvh patch.nvh hw.sense.example